cdbale/Hackathon/README.md

 > Anonymisation refers to the use of a set of techniques in order to remove the ability to link the data with an identified or identifiable natural person against any “reasonable” effort.
 This “reasonability test” must take into account both objective aspects (time, technical means) and contextual elements that may vary case by case (rarity of a phenomenon including population density, nature and volume of data).
 If the data fails to pass this test, then it has not been anonymised and therefore remains in the scope of the GDPR. ¶ 15

-Futher, these Guidelines outline three factors to determine the "robustmenss of anonymization":
+Futher, these Guidelines outline three factors to determine the "robustness of anonymization":

 > (i) singling-out (isolating an individual in a larger group based on the data); (ii) linkability (linking together two records concerning the same individual); and (iii) inference (deducing, with significant probability, unknown information about an individual). ¶ 16

+This defintion presents a challenge to truly remove the identifier unless differential privacy is employed.

 Based on this guidance, our project generated the following generalized defintion for "anonymization":

 > A process that removes the association between the identifying dataset and the data subject.

 #### Aggregation

+* Privacy Strength: <b>HIGH</b>

 The concept of aggregated data bridges both the annonymity of information and the amount of information collected.
 In essence, it the combination of volume plus annonymity that allows aggregated data to be less prone to privacy concerns.
 The CCPA directly recognizes the concept of aggregation as follows: